vatpac-technology/sops/docs/controller-skills/cpdlc.md

 ## Setup

-The vatACARS client can be downloaded by clicking [here](https://vatpac.org/).
+The vatACARS client can be downloaded by clicking [here](https://vatacars.com/).
-To install the vatACARS client, drop the folder into your vatSys\bin\Plugins folder.

-The vatACARS client requires controllers to have a [Hoppies ACARS](https://www.hoppie.nl/acars/system/register.html) account and logon code.
+The vatACARS client requires controllers to have a [Hoppies ACARS](https://www.hoppie.nl/acars/system/register.html) account and logon code, plus a [vatACARS Token](https://vatacars.com/me).

 If the client is installed correctly there will be an *ACARS* drop-down box available.